Phenytoin and Ginkgo: Can You Take Them Together?

 • Generic phenytoin sodium

-• Fosphenytoin (Cerebyx), a phenytoin prodrug used IV in hospital, is affected by the same metabolic pathway
+• Fosphenytoin (Cerebyx), the IV prodrug used in hospital, follows the same metabolic pathway

 On the supplement side, all forms of ginkgo biloba are relevant: